 Hire a Good Agent.
 Ask your agent what experience they have had with multiple offers and find out what their success rate is.
 Be realistic, It is not always their fault if they don’t win at multiple offers.
 An FHA buyer with the minimum down who needs closing cost assistance, is not going to win out over an AS IS cash bid with a 2 week closing.
 Just make sure that your agent is quick and advocating on your behalf.

-Lisa Larkin, Esq. is co-owner of the Tucson office of RE/MAX Excalibur and leader of the Larkin-Ekrut Team.
+Lisa Larkin, Esq. is co-owner of the Tucson office of RE/MAX Select and leader of the Larkin-Ekrut Team.